ranjithjupaka/ranjithjupaka/README.md

 ## 👨🏻‍💻 &nbsp;About Me

-- 💡 &nbsp; **Full stack developer** who Love to explore new technologies and develop new things.\
+- 💡 &nbsp; **Full stack developer** who Love to explore new technologies and develop new things
-- 🎓 &nbsp; Sophomore at the INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, GWALIOR.\
+- 🎓 &nbsp; Sophomore at the INDIAN INSTITUTE OF INFORMATION TECHNOLOGY, GWALIOR.
 - ✨ &nbsp; On track with enhancing my skills in web dev,cp,cloud domains
-- 💬 &nbsp; Feel free to reach out to me by shooting a mail to ranjithjupaka@gmail.com.\.
+- 💬 &nbsp; Feel free to reach out to me by shooting a mail to ranjithjupaka@gmail.com.

 ## 🛠 &nbsp;Tech Stack